Taylor Swift: Songwriting

-Swift's fascination with songwriting began in her childhood; she credited her mother with igniting early interests by helping her prepare for class presentations, and would make up lyrics to Disney soundtrack songs once she had run out of words singing them.
-In her early career, her influences were the country musicians Patsy Cline, Loretta Lynn, Tammy Wynette, and Dolly Parton; and the 1990s female singer-songwriters Melissa Etheridge, Sarah McLachlan, and Alanis Morissette.
-In later interviews, she listed Joni Mitchell and Pete Wentz of Fall Out Boy as additional influences; and Paul McCartney, Bruce Springsteen, Emmylou Harris, and Kris Kristofferson as career role models for their evolving and consistent songwriting outputs.
+Swift is credited as the lead songwriter on every song she has released and as the sole songwriter on over 60 tracks.
+Her fascination with songwriting began in her childhood; she credited her mother with igniting her early interest by helping her prepare for class presentations, and she would make up lyrics to Disney soundtrack songs once she had run out of words while singing them.
+Her early influences included the country musicians Patsy Cline, Loretta Lynn, Tammy Wynette, and Dolly Parton; the singer-songwriters Joni Mitchell, Melissa Etheridge, Sarah McLachlan, and Alanis Morissette; and the emo musicians Pete Wentz of Fall Out Boy and Chris Carrabba of Dashboard Confessional.
+She credited songs by the Dixie Chicks, Jeannie C. Riley, and Kenny Chesney with influencing her approach to narrative songwriting, and listed Paul McCartney, Bruce Springsteen, Emmylou Harris, and Kris Kristofferson as career role models for their consistent and evolving songwriting.

 Swift considers herself a songwriter first and foremost.
-She divides her lyrics into three types: "quill lyrics", songs rooted in antiquated poeticism; "fountain pen lyrics", based on modern and vivid storylines; and "glitter gel pen lyrics", which are lively and frivolous.
-Using songwriting to cope with personal experiences, her songs are largely autobiographical and feature narratives that mostly revolve around love and romantic relationships.
-She would start writing by identifying an emotion she wanted to convey, and the story and melody would follow.
-Where Taylor Swift and Fearless are rooted in adolescent feelings and detail optimistic romance inspired by fairy tales, Speak Now reflects her young adulthood with newfound wisdom on real-life heartbreak.
-Red explores the tumult of an intense breakup, and 1989 reflects on failed relationships with a wistful perspective; both albums incorporate lyrics that hint at sex, reflecting her personal growth.
+She divides her lyrics into three types: "quill lyrics", which feature antiquated words and phrasing; "fountain pen lyrics", which combine modern storylines with poetic twists and vivid imagery; and "glitter gel pen lyrics", which are lively and frivolous.
+Swift has used songwriting to cope with personal experiences; her songs are largely autobiographical and feature narratives that mostly revolve around love and romantic relationships.
+In her songwriting process, she would start by identifying an emotion she wanted to convey, and the story and melody would follow.
+Swift has characterized her songwriting as "confessional", and academics have linked her style to confessional poetry, noting that her songs reference personal events and express her internal feelings to her audience.

+Where Taylor Swift and Fearless are rooted in adolescent feelings and detail an optimistic romance inspired by fairy tales, Speak Now reflects Swift's young adulthood, offering newfound wisdom on real-life heartbreak.
+Speak Now marked the beginning of increasingly intense media speculation about the subjects of her songs, particularly her dating history; Swift has described such scrutiny as sexist.
+Red explores the tumult of an intense breakup, and 1989 reflects on failed relationships with a wistful perspective; both incorporate lyrics that hint at sex, reflecting her personal growth.
+Reputation addresses the public controversies that tarnished Swift's wholesome image while portraying a blossoming romance with intimacy and vulnerability; its extensive references to sex and alcohol marked a departure from the youthful innocence that had informed her past albums.
 Swift described Lover as a "love letter to love", inspired by her realization of "love that was very real".

-As her career progressed, Swift wrote about self-perception and confrontation against her critics, influenced by fame, sexism, and scrutiny on her personal life by the press.
-This was first exhibited in Speak Now, which set the precedent for the frantic media speculations on the subjects of Swift's songs, specifically concerning her dating history; Swift considers this practice sexist.
-Reputation both tackles the public controversies that tarnished her wholesome image and addresses a blossoming romance with intimacy and vulnerability; its extensive references to sex and alcohol set it apart from the youthful innocence that had informed Swift's past albums.
-The nocturnal ruminations addressed in Midnights encompass regrets and fantasies, informed by Swift's self-awareness of her fame.
-The Tortured Poets Department was conceived amidst her heightened fame brought by the Eras Tour and intensely publicized love life during 2023.
-It explores heartbreak and other themes to extremes: erotic desires, forbidden love, and escaping from the public spotlight.